oloed/webactors/README.md

 as a parameter for the callback.
 Most of our examples use this.

-When a message is an array, pattern matching can also be used to extract individual array elements; for example:
+Patterns can also be ordinary JavaScript values.
+When a message is an array, pattern matching can also be performed on individual array elements; for example:

-    WebActors.receive ["foo", WebActors.$VAR, WebActors.$VAR], -> (a, b)
+    WebActors.receive ["foo", WebActors.$VAR, WebActors.$VAR], (a, b) ->

 Will match three-element arrays whose first element is "foo", and pass the remaining two elements as arguments to the callback.